Wellingtonroth/cpf-cnpj-register/README.md

 $ cd cpf-cnpj-register
 ```

-You will se 2 folders:
+You will see two folders:
 * backend;
 * frontend;